populationgenomics/saige-tenk10k/README.md

 Outputs:

-* set-based raw p-values (one per gene, cell type)
+* set-based test raw p-values (one per gene, cell type)
+* if set to true, single-variant test raw p-values for all variants in the group also (one per gene, cell type)
-* association summary statistics (gene-corrected p-values summarised, one per cell type)
+* set-based association summary statistics (gene-level p-values summarised, one per cell type)

 ### SAIGE-QTL parameters explanation